earthly/earthly/docs/examples/examples.md

 Examples of how Earthly can be integrated into different dev environments

-* [codespaces](https://github.com/earthly/codespaces-example) - shows how Earthly can be used in Codespaces and Devcontainers
+* [GitHub Codespaces](https://github.com/earthly/codespaces-example) - shows how Earthly can be used in GitHub Codespaces and Devcontainers

 ## Example Earthfiles